 photo by Shannon Lee Miller

-One of the greatest honors of your best friends’ lives is the day you ask them to stand beside you at your wedding!
-They are your ride-or-die girls and the tribe you’ll count on throughout the entire wedding planning process.
+The day you ask your bridesmaids to stand beside you at your wedding is filled with butterflies and emotions.
+They are the group you’ll count on throughout the entire wedding planning process.
 They will help in any way needed and spend whatever is necessary to make your big day perfect.
-So, before you get too far into the details, take a moment to remember one important thing: your bridesmaids are women with jobs, responsibilities, and daily budgets.
-Most of them may not be able to spend several hundred dollars for your wedding without making sacrifices in other parts of their lives, but they also probably would never admit it.
-So, rather than put anyone in an uncomfortable budget situation, consider these tips for saving your bridesmaids money.
-We guarantee they will be so grateful for your thoughtfulness and generosity!
+Before you get too far into the details, take a moment to remember one important thing: your bridesmaids are people with their own jobs, responsibilities, and budgets.
+Many of them may not be able to spend hundreds of dollars for your wedding without making sacrifices in other parts of their lives—they also might not admit it.
+Rather than put anyone in an uncomfortable budget situation, consider these tips for saving your bridesmaids money.

 photo by Jonnie & Garrett